 They're going to try and get natural gas.

-Uh trade war looks like it's averted.
+A trade war looks like it's averted.

 You know, it's hard.

-Um, what just happened is a frankly amazing development and great for the economy, and probably a preview of what's going to happen with other countries.
+And probably a preview of what's going to happen with other countries.

 But after the president met with European leaders earlier today and demanding a fair trade deal, yeah, he actually got them to step up to the plate.

-I mean, you know, because the president had put tariffs on on imported steel, aluminum, saying that they pose a threat to national security.
+I mean, you know, because the president had put tariffs on imported steel, aluminum, saying that they pose a threat to national security.

 Nobody wants a trade war.

-By the way, the president never wanted a trade war, but nobody's ever stood up to these countries and said, Yeah, we want fair trade.
+By the way, the president never wanted a trade war, but nobody's ever stood up to these countries and said, yeah, we want fair trade.

 We want something fair.

-And the president's been pushing the EU, which includes many of our oldest and yeah, most committed allies, the same people that don't pay their fair share as relates to NATO, even though it's defense for them, and they were warning they were going to retaliate on American products with 20 billion dollars if Trump puts duties, et cetera, et cetera.
+And the president's been pushing the EU, which includes many of our oldest and, yeah, most committed allies, the same people that don't pay their fair share as it relates to NATO, even though it's defense for them.

 Just like they predicted doom and gloom over North Korea, little rocket man, fire and fury, and my button's bigger than yours, and mine actually works.

-Just like they did with Vladimir Putin and Secretary of State Mike Pompeo said, No, we're not taking sanctions off of Putin and Russia, and nor are we going to recognize the annexation of Crimea.
+Just like they did with Vladimir Putin and Secretary of State Mike Pompeo said, no, we're not taking sanctions off of Putin and Russia, and nor are we going to recognize the annexation of Crimea.

 But now the Europeans are agreed to lower their industrial tariffs, import more U.S. soybeans, which helps our farmers.